daniel-gregg/grdc-sgr-trials/src/sgr_data/README.md

 ## modules included
 Two modules/packages are included in this package:
 * A data upload function providing upload from a .csv file (user provided file path)
-* A data validation function that checks for the validity of the uploaded data and returns the pandas dataframe if pass
+* A data validation function that checks for the validity of the uploaded data and returns the pandas dataframe if pass (into 'output' folder)

 ## outputs
 * If upload or validation fails a relevant warning is returned